sreeramsunkara/TAS-Workshop-CAH/README.md

 ```

 **Let's recap:**
-- TAS builds and runs container images using curate components at the OS and middleware/dependencies layers.
-All TAS needs is your code.
+- TAS builds and runs container images using curated components at the OS and middleware/dependencies layers.
+All TAS needs is your `code`.
 - TAS is able to run container images built using Docker on your PC or Mac.
 These images are executed in restricted containers that are not allowed to assume `root` level access, but what is placed in-side the Docker Image is the responsibility of the developer in charge.
 - By the way, the `fact` Docker Image used in this lab, was scanned on 7/21/2020 and presented no exposures to known CVEs.